 By making a generous donation right now on our website or sending a check by mail, you can help us meet our goals.
 Any amount you’re inspired to give will help us greatly!
 Click here to make your donation.

-A: There are many more meaningful ways to help us—you can share this article with all of your friends, talk about Stop Foodborne Illness and the work we do, and email Stanley Rutledge, Community Coordinator, at email@example.com to volunteer.
+A: There are many more meaningful ways to help us—you can share this article with all of your friends, talk about Stop Foodborne Illness and the work we do, and email Stanley Rutledge, Director of Constituent Services, at email@example.com to volunteer.

 Mitzi Baum began her role as CEO of Stop Foodborne Illness in May 2019.
 As CEO, Mitzi is responsible for leading and growing the organization to expand its impact of preventing foodborne illness in the United States and around the world.
 Prior to joining Stop, she spent 23 years at Feeding America leading their food safety advocacy work, developing programs, and assisting people affected by food insecurity.
 Mitzi lives in Chicago with her husband, 10-year-old daughter, and their dog.
 When she’s not working, Mitzi enjoys coaching her daughter’s softball team, Crossfit, yoga, reading, spending time with family and friends, cooking, and traveling.